 Although an excellent design, the Mle 1907/15 was in many ways anarchistic.
 The rifle was nearly 1.3 meters long in keeping with the obsolete theory of volley fire.
 It was equipped with better sights than the Lebel but had a significant disadvantage when employed using new French infiltration tactics of only having a three round clip.
 It also had an open bottom action to allow the packet clip to drop free of the when the last round was chambered.
 This opening was a good design feature in a cavalry weapon in the era before machine guns but allowed an unacceptable amount of dirt and mud to enter the weapons magazine well in trench warfare.
 These design flaws were well understood even when the weapon was adopted, but the speed of its standardization meant they could not be immediately dealt with.
 Instead they were corrected when the weapons were returned to the armory by applying the 1916 modifications.

 The Mle 1907/15 was produced at Manufacture d'armes de Saint-Étienne, Manufacture d'armes de Châtellerault, Etts Continsouza, Automobiles Delaunay-Belleville, and the Remington Arms Corporation.
 Manufacture of the rifle was relatively easy, but the American firm Remington Arms Corporation had difficulty converting the metric mechanical processes to English units, and the entire American production run of nearly 100,000 rifles was rejected.
-These rifles though would still fight in France, being issued to African American units assigned to the French Army.

 The 1916 Modifications